Automating Safety Programs Makes Time for Focusing on Effective Teaching Practices – Yorktown Independent School District (TX)

 “Before we used the system, making decisions about student behavior management was like guesswork,” said Stoddard.
 “Sometimes we would have a perception of what our biggest behavior issues were, but we didn’t have a way to back it up.
 Now we have this data staring at us, showing us what our biggest issues are so we’re able to better budget our time.”

-Achieving Rebates via Robust Safety Services – Anderson School District Three
+Achieving Rebates via Robust Safety Services – Anderson School District Three (SC)

 A significant geographical distance, paired with paper reporting processes and a lack of a district Risk Manager, made it difficult for Anderson School District Three (ASD3) in Iva, SC to effectively reduce risk, much less be in compliance with all mandates.
 Risk management duties were distributed across administration roles – the district’s employee benefits manager copied, processed and filed all accident reports; the nurses conducted bloodborne pathogen training with new employees; and, if the district passed a new policy, an office secretary spent hours making paper copies of the policy to send to employees for sign-off.